Manik7/table_of_algorithms/README.md

 # Table of algorithms

-The notation is inspired by Haskell, but it is not consistent across the entire table.
+The notation is inspired by Haskell, but omits currying.
+The notation is not fully consistent across the entire table.
 All information is provided as is, please verify it yourself.

 | Name           | Function_Signature         | Upper Bound | Family     | Aliases    | Comments |